DataJuggler/PixelDatabase/README.md

 # PixelDatabase
 This class library and Nuget package was built as part of my project TransparencyMaker.
-I created this library so I can build a Blazor version for a domain I just bought today called PixelDatabase.Net.
+I created this library so I can build a Blazor version for a domain I just bought today called PixelDatabase.

 The documentation will be ported from Transparency Maker soon.